ToniWonKanobi/theoveranalyzed.net/posts/2015/4/18/lego-star-wars-the-force-awakens-trailer-2.md

 @@ Date=2015-04-18 07:57
 @@ Link=https://www.youtube.com/watch?v=ZcuzkHkTnUY
 @@ Description=Here's the Lego version of the second Star Wars: The Force Awakens trailer.
-@@ Tags=Lego, Star Wars, Star Wars The Force Awakens, sci-fi, movies
+@@ Tags=Lego, Star Wars, Star Wars: The Force Awakens, sci-fi, movies

 How could [this][theoveranalyzed] get any better, you ask?